DeepRank/deeprank2/docs/features.md

 #### Surface accessibility: `deeprankcore.features.surfacearea`
 These features relate to the surface area of the residue, and are computed using [freesasa](https://freesasa.github.io).
 Note that these features can only be calculated per residue and not per atom.

-- `sasa`: Solvent-Accessible Surface Area is the surface area (in Å^2) of a biomolecule that is accessible to the solvent (float).
+- `sasa`: [Solvent-Accessible Surface Area](https://en.wikipedia.org/wiki/Accessible_surface_area) is the surface area (in Å^2) of a biomolecule that is accessible to the solvent (float).
-- `bsa`: Buried interfacial Surface Area is the surface area (in Å^2) that is buried away from the solvent when two or more proteins or subunits associate to form a complex, i.e. it measures the size of the complex interface (float).
+- `bsa`: Buried Surface Area is the surface area (in Å^2) that is buried away from the solvent when two or more proteins or subunits associate to form a complex, i.e. it measures the size of the complex interface (float).

 #### Secondary structure: `deeprankcore.features.secondary_structure`